hinbody/self-monitoring/README.md

 If you feel that you have PTSD or any other mental illness, please see a doctor or other medical professional that can give you the help you may need.

+## Functions
+log_feelings() accepts a 7 item list and stores it in an sqlite3 database

 ## Data
 The data that will be received and stored into the database:
 - date and time